18 February 2025 ~ Ponart Brewery in the Strange Case of Creation

 In the UK, old bottles from the end of the 19th century to the 1960s are as cheap as chips (used to be, before the West sanctioned itself), but Kaliningrad is not the UK, so don’t expect to get bargains on a par.
 The trade here adjusts the market price according to the needs and instincts of German visitors, many of whom are easily swayed to part with more money than they seem to have sense for a fragment of their forbears’ past.
 But “Ahh,” I hear you say, “what price, philistine, can anyone put on nostalgia?”
 Must I confess again?

 I have been known to part with as much as ten quid for an interesting and unusual bottle when it has caught my fancy, but this kind of impetuosity acts in defiance of common sense.
-If you haven’t got the bottle to part with that much, and you shouldn’t have (Frank Zappa: ‘How could I be such a fool!’), when visiting Kaliningrad’s ‘flea market’, turn 90 degrees from the pavement, head along the well-worn and sometimes muddy embankment, and there you will find bottles and a vast range of all sorts, spread out on the ground on blankets, perched on top of little tables, even hanging in the branches of trees, for this is the market’s bargain basement, home to mainly domestic sellers.
+If you haven’t got the bottle to part with that much, and you shouldn’t have (Frank Zappa: ‘How could I be such a fool!’), when visiting Kaliningrad’s ‘flea market’, turn 90 degrees from the pavement, head along the well-worn and sometimes muddy embankment, and there you will find bottles and a vast range of all sorts, spread out on the ground on blankets, perched on top of little tables, hanging even in the branches of trees, for this is the market’s bargain basement, home to mainly domestic sellers.

-I have bought all sorts of things from this part of the market that I never knew I did not need, not to mention clothes that I have not worn and would never wear.
+I have bought all sorts of things from this part of the market that I never knew I did not need, not to mention clothes that I have never worn and never will wear.
 For example, I was once obliged to buy an old tin bucket, and I would not dream of wearing it.
-It’s far too nice a bucket to use as a bucket should be used; so, there it sits in our dacha full of things that one day I may go looking for but will never ever dream of looking for them in that bucket.
+It’s far too nice a bucket to use as a bucket should be used; so, there it sits in our dacha full of things that one day I possibly may go looking for but will never dream of looking for in that old tin bucket.
 It’s the sort of bucket that dealers such as I typically find in house clearances ~ a bucket of flotsam and jetsam left behind by the owner when he up and decided to die; a bucket of odds and ends destined to take up valuable space; the accidental contents of which having absolutely no value at all, I would never be able to give away let alone turn as much as a penny on.
-I sometimes wonder if this is not the only reason why people fill their houses and barns with junk, viz to make more work for those poor sods whose job it is to clear them after they, the owners, kick the bucket.
+I sometimes wonder if this is not the only logical reason why people fill their houses and barns with junk, viz to make more work for those poor sods whose job it is to clear them after they, the owners, kick the bucket.
 And what a lovely bucket, my bucket is!

 Now, where was I?
 Ahh, yes wandering around on the bank mesmerised by matter.